 The cost of shipping bread is prohibitive.
-It is available for pickup
+It is available wholesale and pick up.

 Good bread is its own food group.
 Hearty, filling, sustaining, delicious.
 There should be more to bread than airy slices that do nothing more than hold the ingredients of a sandwich together.